McNerdius/doom/BigMacDeck/readme.md

 # Unsolicited Opinions

-This deck disables difficulty progression by default, but custom mode settings can override this.
-Disabling it ensures maximum variety in card selection.
 IMO, variety is what makes Corruption Cards great.
+In addition to using a large deck, one can:

+- Disable difficulty progression keeps lower tier cards in play throughout the playthrough.
+(This deck disables difficulty progression by default, but custom mode settings can override this.)
-For this same reason i use custom mode to offer eight cards:
+- Use custom mode to offer eight cards:

 ![CC-Settings-2](CC-Settings-2.png)